 - double clicking the encoder toggles “max” versus “current” standard deviation display

-Picture below shows MidiGAL running MidiClk firmware connected to an old Alesis SR16 (1990) which appears to have reasonably good clock stability (0.5%), but lousy clock accuracy: 121.26 vs 120 BPM.
+The picture below shows MidiGAL running MidiClk firmware connected to an old Alesis SR16 (1990) which appears to have reasonably good clock stability (0.5%), but lousy clock accuracy: 121.26 vs 120 BPM.

 The same Alesis SR-16 running at 250 BPM into frequency meter which would measure precisely 100 Hz if SR-16 clock frequency would be exactly 250 BPM:

 Note that 101.05 Hz average MIDI Clock frequency and 12.47 mHz standard deviation measured by the frequency meter perfectly match MidiClk Tester measurement for the same period: 101.05 Hz is equal to 252.625 BPM.
-Minor difference in standard deviation is caused by the fact tact that frequency meter calculated statistics over 1384 samples whereas MidiClk did it only over the last 96 samples.
+Minor difference in standard deviation is caused by the fact that frequency meter calculated statistics over 1384 samples whereas MidiClk did it only over the last 96 samples.

-In MIDI Clock Generator mode, MidiClk generates super stable MIDI clock with BPM selected by the encoder, or measured by sampling MIDI Clock events received on MIDI IN.
+In MIDI Clock Generator mode, MidiClk generates super stable MIDI clock with BPM selected by the encoder or measured by sampling MIDI Clock events received on MIDI IN.